Promise and Peril: Stellar Contamination and Strict Limits on the Atmosphere Composition of TRAPPIST-1c from JWST NIRISS Transmission Spectra: Conclusions

 \section{Conclusions}

 Here, we presented the first JWST transmission spectrum of the second innermost planet in the TRAPPIST-1 system; TRAPPIST-1\,c.
 Our 0.6 -- 2.85\,µm NIRISS/SOSS spectrum reveals strong contamination by the TLSE in both visits.
-However, unlike in previous multi-visit analyses of rocky planets around M dwarfs \citep[e.g.,][]{may_double_2023, moran_high_2023, cadieux_transmission_2024}, including TRAPPIST-1\,b \citep{lim_atmospheric_2023}, we find consistent stellar heterogeneity properties between our two visits, resulting in nearly identical manifestations of the TLSE.
+However, unlike in previous multi-visit analyses of rocky planets around M dwarfs \citep[e.g.,][]{may_double_2023, moran_high_2023, cadieux_transmission_2024}, including TRAPPIST-1\,b \citep{lim_atmospheric_2023}, we find consistent stellar heterogeneity properties between our two visits.
+Via an analysis of the in-transit data (i.e., the TLSE) and direct modelling of the out-of-transit stellar spectrum, we find the stellar photosphere to be dominated by spots $\sim$300\,K cooler than the ambient photosphere temperature and with a covering fraction of $\sim$25\%.
+Faculae have negligible contributions to both visits, irrespective of the analysis technique or choice of stellar models.
+This results in nearly identical manifestations of the TLSE and thus transmission spectra.
 Our results support the need for joint modelling of the TLSE and atmosphere properties to achieve robust constraints on rocky, M dwarf planets in the era of JWST.
 Importantly, further stellar model fidelity is critically required to accurately model out the impact of the TLSE and reach the sensitivity to detect or rule out thin atmospheres on small planets via their transit spectra.

-When accounting for stellar contamination in our atmosphere analysis, we find that thick, clear hydrogen-dominated compositions are ruled out at better than 3-$\sigma$ significance, and even high-mean molecular weight compositions rich in H$_2$O, NH$_3$ or CO are excluded for an atmosphere thickness of 1\,bar or more at better than 2$\sigma$.
-The NIRISS/SOSS transmission spectrum of TRAPPIST-1\,c alone cannot rule out all high mean molecular weight compositions, especially for CH$_4$- and CO$_2$-rich cases, to which our spectrum is not highly sensitive.
-However, in light of modelling predictions that CH$_4$-rich compositions are unlikely as CH$_4$ is sensitive to photochemical destruction \citep{turbet_modeling_2018}, and considering that Jeans escape would quickly strip TRAPPIST-1\,c of even CO$_2$-rich atmospheres \citep{van_looveren_2024}, we conclude that this planet is unlikely to bear any atmosphere whatsoever.
+When accounting for stellar contamination in our atmosphere analysis, we find that thick, clear hydrogen-dominated compositions are ruled out at better than 3-$\sigma$ significance.
+The level of precision we reach does not enable us to rule out the cases with the highest MMW, where the atmosphere would be composed of 100\% of a heavy volatile species such as H$_2$O, NH$_3$, or CH$_4$, but even these scenarios are disfavored for $>$1\,bar atmospheres at the $2\sigma$-level due to the flatness of the TLSE-corrected spectrum.
+The sensitivity increases to partial pressures of about $\lesssim$10\,mbar at 2$\sigma$ for the same species in atmospheres with N$_2$ or O$_2$ as the background gas.

 Regardless, as shown by \citet{krissansen-totton_implications_2023}, even if TRAPPIST-1\,c is completely atmosphere-less, this does not imply a similar fate for the outer, habitable-zone planets.
 Our work, though, does highlight the fact that we cannot simply rely on consistency of transmission spectra between different visits to infer the presence of a planetary atmosphere and rule out stellar contamination.